Home » Teach » Lesson Plans » Tempera Painting, Lesson 2: Color Mixing

 Overview

-In this lesson, students will mix the three primary colors to create the three secondary colors.
-They will paint geometric and freeform shapes.
+In this lesson, students will mix the three primary colors to create the three secondary colors and paint geometric and freeform shapes.

 Grade Level